Baertig/han-flash/README.md

 ## Project Goals

 1. Provide an intuitive interface for creating rich, contextual flashcards for language learning
-2. Leverage AI services to automate the generation of example sentences and translations
+2. Leverage AI services to automate the generation of example sentences, translations, and breakdowns
 3. Support multiple media types (text, audio, images) for comprehensive learning
 4. Focus specifically on the challenges of learning Chinese vocabulary
 5. Create Anki-compatible exports for use with the popular spaced repetition software